 Breakout Sessions are 90 minutes, each one has one moderator with a maximum of four speakers.

-Breakout sessions will be focused on the following three subject areas:
+Breakout sessions will be focused on the following four subject areas:

 Track 4: Synthetic Biology, Alternative Proteins, Regenerative Agriculture, Food & Fiber, Biofuels

 Synthetic Biology, Alternative Proteins, Regenerative Agriculture, Food, Fiber, Biofuels